-This policy may be used by anyone (except staff whose concern or complaint is about their contract of employment or employee relationships) that has a concern or complaint about any aspect of the school.
-This includes but is not limited to stakeholders, pupils or the parents or carers of the school's pupils, but may include the Local Authority, contractors, partner agencies, neighbours of our schools and services, or any other members of the local community.
+This policy may be used by anyone (except staff whose concern or complaint is about their contract of employment or employee relationships) that has a concern or complaint about any aspect of the service.
+This includes but is not limited to stakeholders, students or the parents/carers, but may also include the Local Authority, contractors, partner agencies, neighbours, or any other members of the community.